h-ohsaki/casl/README.md

 # FEEDBACK

 If you find any bugs, first check if a newer version exists.
-If not, please send bug report or fixing patch to me.
+If not, please send bug report or fixing patch to me via https://github.com/h-ohsaki/casl .
 I appreciate your comments and/or suggestions.

 # AUTHOR